 Note: The color or thickness of the underlayment has no relationship to the amount of thermal resistance.
 This is measured purely by tog ratings.

-If you’re still not sure what the best underlayment is for your bamboo floors, get in touch and we’ll match your needs with the right material.
+If you’re still unsure what the best underlayment is for your bamboo floors, get in touch, and we’ll match your needs with the right material.